scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

     \vspace{1em}

-The info opperation provides version control information that points to the current state of the repository.
+The info operation provides version control information that points to the current state of the repository.
 For all source control management schemes this includes a unique string id for the versioning type (e.g. \`svn' for subversion).
 For centralized version control this contains the repository